jalanvanshika/udacity-linux-server-project/README.md

     IdentityFile ~/.ssh/id_rsa
   ```

-- If the config file is set up as above, log in with `ssh udacitylinux`.
+- If the config file is set up as above, log in with `ssh udacityserver`.

 - **After disabling password login, I started getting the SSH error `Permission denied (publickey).`** I couldn't log in from my local terminal.
 I spent hours troubleshooting it and working in the DigitalOcean browser console.
 I read resources including [SSH.com](https://www.ssh.com/iam/ssh-key-management/) and [askubuntu](https://askubuntu.com/questions/311558/ssh-permission-denied-publickey), but the solutions didn't help.
 Eventually, I realized that the best solution was:
   - Delete the SSH key